splunk/public-o11y-docs/sp-oncall/spoc-integrations/icinga-integration.rst

 #.
 Restart Icinga 2.

-After Icinga restarts, you see 3 VictorOps services:
+After Icinga restarts, you see 3 VictorOps services as shown in the following image.

 .. image:: /_images/spoc/icinga2.png
-   :alt: icinga2
+   :alt: 3 VictorOps services in Icinga

 Routing configuration for Incinga version 2
 ------------------------------------------------